School-of-the-Ancients/sota-beta/README.md

 - Vite exposes `process.env.API_KEY` and `process.env.GEMINI_API_KEY` based on the `GEMINI_API_KEY` entry in your `.env` file.
 Be sure not to commit this file.
 - Shared UI components live in `components/`, while feature views are registered in `App.tsx`.
-- Hooks such as `useGeminiLive` encapsulate audio capture, streaming, and playback logic.
+- Hooks such as `useGeminiLive` and `useOpenAiLive` encapsulate audio capture, streaming, and playback logic.
 - Tailwind utility classes handle layout; extend the Tailwind config before introducing custom CSS.
 - No automated tests exist yet.
 If you add Vitest or other tooling, expose it through an `npm run test` script.